 Division is natural.
 The strange thing is how poetic worlds achieve solidarity when they include so many disparate individuals.
 The answer is that solidarity is natural, poetry is all about communication and the communication brings people together.
 It is natural for poetry to live in diffuse, tolerant, fluently verbal, aggregates of friends.
 Mediation was missed at the time.
 We can try to do it now.
 We can even take it to another level.
 How should editors manage cultural relations?

 I intend to go on reading back issues of PR.
 I find the improvement in circa 1965-71 especially interesting.
-But the issues over a couple of years after Mottram are also interesting, because they are so varied, as if the Society was casting around for a policy.
+But the issues over a couple of years after Mottram are also interesting, because they are so varied, as if the Society was headless and casting around for a policy.

 Maybe you want to define 95% of the poets around as the Enemy.
 Even if you do that, you have to accept that producing caricatures of their work and speech, as in wartime propaganda, is not intellectually valid.
 Maybe this is what the advent of 'theory' has brought to us - that you cannot remove agency from people, that there are no ideas which nobody owns, and that those people have some right in the linguistic space if you are going to bring their ideas into play enough to attack them.
 Crushing large numbers of people down into caricatures is a habit which needs to be discarded.
 I believe this is what 'theory' was saying.